Nazia Hassan: Personal life

 Hassan received her Bachelor's degree in Business Administration and Economics from the Richmond American University in London.
 In 1991, she became an intern in the Women's International Leadership program at the United Nations.
 Later, she went on to work for the United Nations Security Council.
 She held a London University Law (LLB) degree.

-Nazia Hassan married Karachi-based businessman Mirza Ishtiaq Baig on March 30, 1995.
+Nazia Hassan married Karachi-based businessman Mirza Ishtiaq Baig on 30 March 1995.
 It was an arranged marriage.
-Hassan's marriage was full of problems and difficulties.
-She divorced her ex-husband Mirza Ishtiaq Baig 3 months before her death by exercising her Islamic right to divorce.
+Hassan's marriage was full of problems and difficulties, and she divorced Baig 3 months before her death.
 She accused her ex-husband of physical abuse and for poisoning her in a testimony given to the UK High Court before her death.
-In recent years Baig started misapprehension through social media about Nazia Hassan's private life.
-Mirza Ishtiaq Baig claims that Nazia Hassan was his wife until death.
-Nazia's fans upraised grave concerns about Baig's moral values and fidelity towards her.
+Baig claims that Nazia Hassan was his wife until death.

-On June 21, 2000, Pakistan's highly acclaimed News Paper Daily Jang published an interview with Nazia Hassan.
+On 21 June 2000, Pakistan's newspaper Daily Jang published an interview with Nazia Hassan.
 In the interview Hassan opened up for the first time about difficulties she faced during her marriage.
 She accused her husband of cheating on her with a Pakistani actress.
 She revealed how her ex-husband forced her to give statements to the media that they were living happily.
 In a similar interview Hassan stated that her husband refused to bear the expenses of her cancer treatment and that she was looked after by her parents.
-Hassan said that she would rather die than live with Ishtiaq Baig as he caused her more pain than cancer.
+Hassan said that she would rather die than live with Ishtiaq Baig as he caused her more pain than her cancer.

-Marriage to Nazia was Ishtiaq Baig's third.
-He has a son Imran Baig (Born in 1984) with his first wife Hazel who was a Filipina dancer.
-Ishtiaq Baig was also briefly married to Pakistani actress Shazia which ended due to Baig's mental health.
+The marriage to Nazia was Ishtiaq Baig's third.
+He has a son Imran Baig (born in 1984) with his first wife Hazel who was a Filipina dancer.
+Ishtiaq Baig was also briefly married to Pakistani actress Shazia.
 These two marriages were kept secret from Nazia Hassan's family.

 Ishtiaq and Nazia Hassan had a son, Arez Hassan, born on 7 April 1997.

 In an interview later, her brother Zoheb Hassan related that Nazia's personal life was filled with turmoil and she fought personal battles incessantly.